jgperrin/net.jgp.books.spark.ch08/README.md

-# Spark with Java - chapter 7
+# Spark with Java - chapter 8

-This chapter covers file ingestion from CSV, JSON, XML, and text.
+This chapter covers data ingestion from databases.